inab/WfExS-backend/WFEXS-in-CONTAINERS.md

 ### Steps

+1. Either build the docker image or reuse one of the official docker images.
-1. Build the docker image.
-Let's assume the tag is `inab/wfexs-backend:latest`.
+   In case you have built the image by hand, let's assume the file is `inab/wfexs-backend:latest`.
+   For this example we are assuming a docker image `ghrc.io/inab/wfexs-backend:1.0.5`

 2. First, create and populate a side caches directory: